 In the case of Calleja et al. v.
-Executive Secretary et al.,40 the Supreme Court has held that the assailed definition of terrorism in Section 4 of the ATA41 is not impermissibly vague and that a textual review of the main part shows that the prohibited acts and evil purposes "provide a clear correlation and a manifest link as to how or when the crime of terrorism is produced."
-The Court said that when the two components are taken together, they "create a demonstrably valid and legitimate definition of terrorism that is general enough to adequately address the ever-evolving forms of terrorism, but" is "neither too vague nor too broad."
+Executive Secretary et al.,40 the Supreme Court held that the assailed definition of terrorism in Section 4 of the ATA41 is not impermissibly vague.
+A textual review of the main part shows that